Climate change mitigation

 On an international scale, all of us need to reduce the amount of the earth’s resources consumed.
 But it is fair to say that those who use the most need to do the most to reduce their consumption.
 This is particularly relevant in developed western economies where more CO2 is emitted per person than anywhere else.

-- Buy products that use less packaging.
-Buying in bulk can help reduce packaging.
-Cut down on single-use plastic/plastic packaging - use tins or glass containers instead.
+- buy products that use less packaging, buying in bulk can help reduce packaging, cut down on single-use plastic and plastic packaging - use tins or glass containers instead

 Recycling is not a zero-emission option.
 It is always better for the climate not to use a thing, than to use it and then recycle it.
 Recycling is simply less bad than sending waste to landfill.